Disentangling the influence of excitation energy and compound nucleus angular momentum on fission fragment angular momentum

 Within the Hauser-Feshbach fission fragment de-excitation model, Kawano \textit{et al.} \cite{KawanoMemoryofSpin} indeed found indications that FFs from photofission and neutron-induced fission might have similar angular momenta at the same excitation energy of the CN, regardless of its spin.
 Similarly, in the FREYA code \cite{vogtAngularMomentumEffects2021}, Randrup and Vogt assume that the main fraction of the CN angular momentum goes into the relative motion of the FFs, while their spin is mainly determined by the temperature of the fissioning nucleus at scission.
 Furthermore, within the framework of a fully microscopical model, Bulgac \textit{et al.} showed \cite{BulgacSpinEnergy} that an increase in the compound nucleus excitation energy might produce FFs at higher spin.
 They concluded that the average spin of the FFs increases with the kinetic energy of the incident neutrons in the fission reactions of $^{235}$U and $^{239}$Pu.

-From an experimental perspective, Bulgac's result is supported by the work of Giha \textit{et al.} \cite{GihaGammaMult} who observed an increase of the $\gamma$-ray multiplicity as a function of the kinetic energy of the incident neutrons in the fission reaction of $^{239}$Pu.
+From an experimental perspective, Bulgac's result is supported by References \cite{GihaGammaMult, Laborie,Qi} which report an increase of the $\gamma$-ray multiplicity as a function of the kinetic energy of the incident neutrons in the fission reactions of $^{238}$U and $^{239}$Pu.

 A different way of looking for correlations is to use the spin-trap isomers of the produced nuclei.
 The FPs, after the neutron evaporation and the $\gamma$-rays cascade, eventually decay into a (meta)stable nuclear state, before further $\beta$-decay towards the line of stability.
 A large number of nuclei have more than one long-lived metastable state, differing in spin and excitation energy.
 The angular momentum of a FF influences the population of the isomeric states \cite{vandenboschIsomericCrossSectionRatios1960,huizengaInterpretationIsomericCrossSection1960}.
-Therefore, the ratio between the production rate of two or more long-lived metastable states, the so-called isomeric yield ratio (IYR), provides access to the angular momentum of fission fragments \cite{Wilhelmy,Naik1988,NAIK1995,NAIK2024,RakAM,RakAM2,Al-Adili2019,GaoAM}.
+Therefore, the ratio between the production rate of two or more long-lived metastable states, the so-called isomeric yield ratio (IYR), provides access to the angular momentum of fission fragments \cite{Wilhelmy,Naik1988,NAIK1995,NAIK2024,rakopoulosFirstIsomericYield2018,Rakopoulos2019,Al-Adili2019,GaoAM}.

 In this work, we investigate how the CN state affects the angular momentum of FFs by making use of the IYR and the assumption of a positive correlation between the FFs spin and the population of high-spin isomeric states in the observed fission products.
-We define the IYR as